 As usual, every LTS release is supported for five years, which is further extendable up to 5 years for enterprise clients.

-It means, as Ubuntu 20.04 is the next long-term support (LTS) release following 18.04 LTS, it will be supported for ten years as an ‘extended maintenance release’ (ESM).
+It means that Ubuntu 20.04 is the next long-term support (LTS) release following 18.04 LTS, it will be supported for ten years as an ‘extended maintenance release’ (ESM).

 Additionally, the daily build of Ubuntu 20.04 CD image server is also available for download.
 But it is highly recommended to use it only for testing as it is currently under the development phase and you must not use it on a production system.